Kaylotura/buster-world/README.md

 #Buster World
 A bubble-busting location-based augmented reality game inspired Buster Bros., Pang, and Ingress.
 Players control a character on a map based on their real-world location, and pop bubbles that bounce around over the map in effort to increase their high-score!

-Buster-World is still a work in progress.
+Buster-World is still a work in progress, currently the game is down...

 For more information, see the [proposal](/proposal.md).